croth2305/domain_aware_via_sngp_for_e2e_ad/README.md

 # domain_aware_via_sngp_for_e2e_ad
-Repository with additional information for paper "Domain Awareness via Spectral-normalized Neural Gaussian Processes for E2E Autonomous Vehicle Control".
+Repository with additional information for paper "Domain Awareness via Spectral-normalized Neural Gaussian Processes for E2E Autonomous Vehicle Control". :red_car:

 ## Abstract
 The ability to quantify and understand uncertainty is crucial for improving the safety and reliability of autonomous vehicle systems.
 In this work, we introduce a novel domain awareness mechanism for end-to-end (E2E) autonomous driving algorithms by integrating Spectral-normalized Neural Gaussian Processes (SNGP) for deterministic uncertainty quantification into an E2E trainable autonomous driving framework.
 The goal is to enable the model trained on simulated data from CARLA to distinguish between unseen CARLA and real-world nuScenes scenarios during inference.
 Our results demonstrate that, after re-calibration, the model can effectively quantify the domain gap between simulated and real-world data.
 We found a 13% increase in throttle uncertainty when giving our model nuScenes instead of CARLA data.
 Additionally our experiments show that the quality of the predicted probability distributions is not influenced by the input domain.
 We further highlight, that the predictive ability of the E2E model is not affected by the network alterations introduced by SNGP.